Richard Rainwater

-Richard Edward Rainwater (June 15, 1944 – September 27, 2015) was an American investor and philanthropist.
-With an estimated net worth of $3 billion, he ranked 211th on the Forbes 400 in 2015.
+Richard Edward Rainwater (June 15, 1944 – September 27, 2015) was a billionaire American investor and philanthropist.
+With an estimated net worth of $3 billion, he was ranked 211th on the Forbes 400 in 2015.

-His investing style was described as "analytically rigorous but opportunistic and Texas-sized in its audacity."
-Rainwater was a mentor and early backer of investors including Eddie Lampert, Roger Staubach, and David Bonderman.
 Between 2009 and his death in 2015, he suffered from progressive supranuclear palsy, a rare disease involving neurodegeneration.
 During his lifetime, Rainwater donated over $380 million to charitable causes and left nearly all of his estate to his charitable foundation.

 Early life

-Richard Rainwater was born in Fort Worth, Texas, in 1944.
-He grew up in a family of entrepreneurs and investors, and was exposed to the world of business and finance at an early age.
-Rainwater's father, Sam, was a successful businessman and investor, who owned a number of companies in the Fort Worth area.
-From a young age, Rainwater was exposed to the world of business and finance from his father.
-His father started off as the owner of a wholesale grocery business and his mother was a clerk at J.C.
+Richard Rainwater was born on June 15, 1944 in Fort Worth, Texas.
+Rainwater's father, Walter James Rainwater, ran a wholesale grocery business in the Fort Worth area.
+His mother, Regina Ephercina Rainwater, was a clerk at J.C.
 Penney.
+His mother was of Lebanese ancestry and, according to family lore, his father was part Cherokee, which accounts for his last name.

-He is of Lebanese ancestry.
-Rainwater graduated from R. L. Paschal High School.
-In 1962, he was initiated as a member of the Tau chapter of Kappa Sigma fraternity at the University of Texas at Austin and in 1966, he graduated with a degree in mathematics.
-In 1996, he was recognized as Kappa Sigma Man of the Year.
+Rainwater graduated from R. L. Paschal High School in 1962.
+That year, he attended the University of Texas at Austin where he was a member of the Kappa Sigma fraternity, and in 1966, he graduated with a degree in mathematics.
 In 1968, he earned a Master of Business Administration from the Stanford Graduate School of Business.